Margaret Ogola

 Margaret Atieno Ogola (12 June 1958 – 21 September 2011) was a Kenyan Catholic novelist who wrote The River and the Source and its sequel, I Swear by Apollo.

 The River and the Source follows four generations of Kenyan women in a rapidly changing country and society.
 The book has been on the KCSE syllabus for many years, and it won the 1995 Commonwealth Writers' Prize for best first book, Africa Region.
-Ogola completed her final book, titled Mandate of the People, before her death and it is set to be released posthumously.
+Ogola completed her final novel, Mandate of the People, shortly before her death.
+It was published posthumously in 2012.
 She was also the recipient of the Familias Award for Humanitarian Service of the World Congress of Families.

 In addition to her writing career, Ogola served as a paediatrician and the medical director of Cottolengo Hospice, a hospice for HIV and AIDS orphans.

 Life and studies

 She studied at Thompson's Falls High School and was best student overall in school.
 She also studied at Alliance Girls High School.
 At the University of Nairobi she earned her first degree, Bachelor of Medicine & Surgery, in 1984.

 After graduation, she worked as a medical officer at Kenyatta National Hospital.
 In 1990, she earned her Master of Medicine in Paediatrics at the University of Nairobi.
 She also took a Post Graduate Diploma on Planning & Management of Development Projects at the Catholic University of Eastern Africa in 2004.
 She was an advisor to the Kenyan Catholic bishops on issues of family and health, and a member of Opus Dei.

 She received chemotherapy for cancer.
-Ogola was married to Dr. George Ogola, with four children, and two foster children.
+Margaret Ogola was married to Dr. George Ogola, with whom she had six children: four biological and two adopted, including Paulette Ogola, Vivian Ogola, and David Ogola, a musician popularly known as "David Major" who appeared on Tusker Project Fame.